Strong Secrecy for Cooperative Broadcast Channels: Proofs

-\begin{remark}[Analogy Between BC Code and Resolvability Lemma] Lemma \ref{LEMMA:soft_covering} is key in the security analysis of the proposed coding scheme for the cooperative BC.
-In the following, we relate the BC code construction and the setup of our resolvability lemma.
+\begin{remark}[BC Code and Resolvability Lemma Analogy] Lemma \ref{LEMMA:soft_covering} is key in the security analysis of the proposed coding scheme.
+In the following, we relate the cooperative BC code construction and the setup of our resolvability lemma.
 Having \eqref{EQ:secrecy_divergence_UB1}, the main idea is to adjust the relative entropy on the RHS so that it corresponds to the lemma.
 This is done by viewing the $u_0$- and the $u_2$-codewords from the BC codebook as a pair of states of the subchannel $Q_{Y_2|U_0,U_1,U_2}$ to Decoder 2, where the $u_1$-codewords plays the role of the channel's input.
 The validity of this analogy stems from the structure of the BC codebook, where for each $(m_p,m_1)\in\mathcal{M}_p\times\mathcal{M}_1$, the set $\big\{\mathbf{U}_1(m_p,m_1,w,i)\big\}_{(w,i)\in\mathcal{W}\times\mathcal{I}}$ forms a resolvability codebook just like in Lemma \ref{LEMMA:soft_covering}.
-This resolvability codebook is superimposed on $\mathbf{U}_0(m_p)$, while the transmitted $u_1$-codeword is correlated with $\mathbf{U}_2(m_p,m_{22})$, $m_{22}\in\mathcal{M}_{22}$, by means of the likelihood encoder \eqref{EQ:likelihood_encoder_BC}.
+This resolvability codebook is superimposed on $\mathbf{U}_0(m_p)$, while the transmitted $u_1$-codeword is correlated with $\mathbf{U}_2(m_p,m_{22})$ by means of the likelihood encoder \eqref{EQ:likelihood_encoder_BC}.
 The correspondence between the coding scheme presented in this section and the setup of Lemma \ref{LEMMA:soft_covering} is summarized in Table \ref{TABLE:BC_vs_resolvability}.

-The main challenge in applying Lemma \ref{LEMMA:soft_covering} to get strong secrecy for the cooperative BC is to account for the relative entropy from the RHS of \eqref{EQ:secrecy_divergence_UB1} being conditioned on the joint distribution of $\mathbf{U}_0$ and $\mathbf{U}_2$ that is induced by the code, while in the lemma the conditioning is on a product distribution.
-However, as the derivation between Equation \eqref{EQ:secrecy_divergence_UB1}-\eqref{EQ:expected_divergence_to_zero} shows, under the expectation over the ensemble of codebooks, the induced distribution in the conditioning can be converted to the $Q_{U_0,U_2}^n$ according to which the codebooks $\mathbf{U}_0$ and $\mathbf{U}_2$ are drawn. \end{remark}
+The main challenge in applying the resolvability for the BC code is accounting for the relative entropy from the RHS of \eqref{EQ:secrecy_divergence_UB1} being conditioned on the induced joint distribution of $\mathbf{U}_0$ and $\mathbf{U}_2$, while the lemma conditions it on a product distribution.
+However, as the derivation between Equation \eqref{EQ:secrecy_divergence_UB1}-\eqref{EQ:expected_divergence_to_zero} shows, under the expectation over the ensemble of codebooks, the induced distribution in the conditioning can be converted to the product PMf $Q_{U_0,U_2}^n$ (according to which the codebooks $\mathbf{U}_0$ and $\mathbf{U}_2$ are drawn). \end{remark}